FOR PEOPLE AND PLANET

 Martin Palmer was the Secretary General of the Alliance of Religions and Conservation (ARC) until June 2019.
 ARC was founded with HRH Prince Philip in 1995 to help faiths develop environmental and conservation projects based on their own beliefs and practices.
 He is the author and editor of more 20 than books on religious and environmental topics.
 He has translated many ancient Chinese texts, is a regular contributor to the BBC and a lay preacher in the Church of England.
 He has been working with the faiths on their investment programmes since 2001 and helped found the International Interfaith Investment Group (3iG) in 2005.

 Mike Even is an investment professional with more than 35 years' industry experience.
 Most recently he was the Chairman of Man Numeric Investors in Boston and a member of the Man Group Executive Committee.
 Before Numeric he worked for Citigroup for nine years building a global asset management organisation.
 After Citi merged with Travelers, he became global CIO of the Private Bank and eventually, global CIO for and Co-Head of Citigroup Asset Management, overseeing investment teams running more than $500B in client assets.
-In 2002 Mike’s work with Citi’s Private Bank’s European clients brought him into contact with ARC and its mission; it was ARC and its work that ignited Mike’s interest in faith-based investing and led to a decade and a half of collaboration.
+In 2002 Mike’s work with Citi’s Private Bank’s European clients brought him into contact with ARC and ignited his interest in faith-based investing, leading to a decade and a half of collaboration.
 He serves on the investment committees of the Massachusetts Pension Reserves Management Board and the Trustees of the Reservation and on several boards.

 Shaunaka Rishi Das has been Director of the Oxford Centre for Hindu Studies since 1997 and Hindu Chaplain to Oxford University, since 2009.
 In 2013 he was appointed by the Government of India to be a member of the International Advisory Council of the Auroville Foundation, and was Member of The Commission on Religion and Belief in British Public Life, Woolf Institute, Cambridge from 2013 -2015.
 He has served as Founder Trustee of Bhaktivedanta College, Belgium, Chair of the Northern Ireland Interfaith Forum, Trustee of the Interfaith Network UK, Editor, ISKCON Communications Journal and Convenor of the ISKCON Interfaith Commission.